-The story begins in the early 1950s when Canandaigua Winery opened a plant in South Carolina.
+The Duplin Winery had humble beginnings with two brothers and a winemaking dream, but its origin story goes deeper.
+This tale begins in the early 1950s when Canandaigua Winery opened a plant in South Carolina.
 It reached out to farmers in the Carolinas, including the Fussell family, to grow and supply the winery with grapes.
 Soon after the third growing season, Canandaigua closed and the price of grapes dropped drastically.

 “D.J.
 Fussell, Sr. converted his old construction warehouse and my family started making wine from muscadine grapes in tiny Rose Hill, North Carolina,” grandson Jonathan Fussell, president of Duplin Wine Family, said.
 “Big D always reminded us that we never paid him back for that warehouse.”